thekesolutions/koha-plugin-slnp-ill/README.md

 instead, we set the status to `SLNP_COMP` and set the item `notforloan` status to a preset default (1).
 This can be configured using the **not_for_loan_after_auto_checkin** entry.

+### server.log_level

+The `log_level` corresponds to the **Net::Server** logs levels.
+Only the following levels are used:

+* 1: Only errors are logged.
+* 3: All the transaction steps are logged, including the requests and intermediate response values.

 ## Running the SLNP server

 The plugin bundles an SLNP server.
 The server code belongs to a specific Koha instance for which the plugin has been installed.
 If your instance is called _kohadev_, then you will start the server like this: